Two phones, two years: How North and South Korea reconnected

 The start of regular contact?

-Earlier in the day, North Korean state media announced that the country's leader Kim Jong Un had given the order to open the line and make the call.
+In the hours before the first call Wednesday, North Korean state media announced that the country's leader Kim Jong Un had given the order to open the line and establish communications.

 The trigger appeared to be the upcoming Winter Olympics in South Korea, where North Korea hopes to have its athletes represented.